wonkie/jonah-college/Stanford/essays/curiosity.md

 The current internet could not cleanly migrate to IPFS; many fundamental design changes would be required.
 IPFS applications must be decentralized, which not only creates a more robust system (useful for the developing world) but prevents third-parties from controllling the data.
-I am eager to help IPFS succeed and learn more about decentralized systems, and I have found that contributing to the open-source projects of the IPFS community is the best way to do that.
+I am eager to help IPFS succeed and learn more about decentralized systems, so I have found that contributing to the open-source projects of the IPFS community is the best way to do that.